decentdao/fractal-docs/rootdaos/create.md

 ---
-description: Deploy a new rootDAO on Fractal
+description: Deploy a new parent-Safe on Fractal
 ---

 ## Overview

-Creating a Fractal **rootDAO** deploys a new Safe{Wallet} contract, with an attached governance module.
+Creating a Fractal **parent-Safe** deploys a new Safe{Wallet} contract, with an attached governance module.

 As this is the top level *root* of a potential DAO hierarchy, no proposal is necessary, and the DAO will be deployed immediately by your connected wallet.